Jaideep210284/Product-Sales-Forecasting-Non-Time-Series-Analysis/README.md

 # Product-Sales-Forecasting-Non-Time-Series-Analysis

-Here’s a detailed `README.md` file that explains all the steps from setting up the project to running it, including installation, running the app, and a summary of how the app works.

----

-# Product Sales Forecasting App

 This repository contains a **Streamlit**-based web application that predicts product sales using **time series** and **non-time series** methods.
 The app provides a forecasting solution for the next 15 weeks and analyzes product sales data using **Prophet** for time series forecasting and **Decision Trees** for non-time series predictions.

 ## Features: